katspaugh/wavesurfer.js/README.md

  * `region-created` – When a region is created.
 Callback will receive the `Region` object.
  * `region-updated` – When a region is updated.
 Callback will receive the `Region` object.
  * `region-removed` – When a region is removed.
 Callback will receive the `Region` object.
+ * `scroll` - When the scrollbar is moved.
+Callback will receive a `ScrollEvent` object.
  * `seek` – On seeking.
 Callback will receive (float) progress [0..1].
  * `selection-update` – When a selection is updated.
 Callback will receive (object) describing the selection, or null if the selection is cleared.
 See `getSelection()` method for a description of keys that describe the selection.
  * `user-action` - For iOS, fires once when the user clicks with the mouse or touches the keyboard to get things started.